Personal Collections

 On vocation:

 I take advantage of a long weekend in the fall and leave the city to clear my head, to enjoy the waning warmth in a nearby town and escape the daily routine.
 I arrive in a split, peaceful spot.
-The arrangement are to my liking: the quiet hotel, the tasty breakfast, the pool that’s empty until noon.
-The only problem is that here, too, I feel pressure to do zhnqt everyone else does. (…) But I am not up for ay of that, I’d rather sleep, take it in the fresh air, swim a few laps before the kids start jumping in. (p.83)
+The arrangements are to my liking: the quiet hotel, the tasty breakfast, the pool that’s empty until noon.
+The only problem is that here, too, I feel pressure to do what everyone else does. […] But I am not up for any of that, I’d rather sleep, take it in the fresh air, swim a few laps before the kids start jumping in. (p.83)

 By the sea:

-Though we are crowded together, I feel separate from the group, excluded from their enduring, unquestioned bonds.
-On the other hand, I feel obligates to pay attention to people I barely know. (p.93)
+Though we are crowded together, I feel separate from the group, excluded from their enduring, unquestioned bonds. (p.93)